 The logo’s square black background hints at an enclosed space.
 Ripley has to deal with an Alien that hid on her ship.
 The confined background with large letters inside reflects the idea of a cell.

-Large green letters of the title are as if illuminated by a flashlight, depicting how a jailer, approaching the cell, shines a flashlight in the face.
+Large green title letters appear as if illuminated by a flashlight, depicting a jailer approaching the cell and shining it in the prisoner’s face.
 The lines of symbols resemble the prison tunnels where the inmates lived in the movie.

 1997